Bernhard Riemann: Real analysis

 In the field of real analysis, he discovered the Riemann integral in his habilitation.
 Among other things, he showed that every piecewise continuous function is integrable.
-Similarly, the Stieltjes integral goes back to the Göttinger mathematician, and so they are named together the Riemann–Stieltjes integral.
+Similarly, the Stieltjes integral goes back to the Göttinger mathematician, and so they are named together in the Riemann–Stieltjes integral.

 In his habilitation work on Fourier series, where he followed the work of his teacher Dirichlet, he showed that Riemann-integrable functions are "representable" by Fourier series.
-Dirichlet has shown this for continuous, piecewise-differentiable functions (thus with countably many non-differentiable points).
+Dirichlet had shown this for continuous, piecewise-differentiable functions (thus with countably many non-differentiable points).
 Riemann gave an example of a Fourier series representing a continuous, almost nowhere-differentiable function, a case not covered by Dirichlet.
 He also proved the Riemann–Lebesgue lemma: if a function is representable by a Fourier series, then the Fourier coefficients go to zero for large n.

 Riemann's essay was also the starting point for Georg Cantor's work with Fourier series, which was the impetus for set theory.

-He also worked with hypergeometric differential equations in 1857 using complex analytical methods and presented the solutions through the behavior of closed paths about singularities (described by the monodromy matrix).
+He also worked with hypergeometric differential equations in 1857 using complex analytical methods and presented the solutions through the behaviour of closed paths about singularities (described by the monodromy matrix).
 The proof of the existence of such differential equations by previously known monodromy matrices is one of the Hilbert problems.